puzzle/dagger-techlab/content/en/docs/03/_index.md

 It allows the creation of shareable, fully customizable quizzes and surveys.\
 The app is split in a frontend and an api part:

-* The frontend is written in type script and uses a redis memcache.
+* The frontend is written in type script and uses a Redis memcache.
-* The backend is mostly written in python, uses a postgreSQL database and meilisearch.
+* The backend is mostly written in python, uses a PostgreSQL database and Meilisearch.

 Caddy is used as reverse proxy to keep the parts together.